openstack/puppet-magnum/README.md

 Overview
 --------

 The magnum module is a part of [OpenStack](https://github.com/openstack), an effort by the OpenStack infrastructure team to provide continuous integration testing and code review for OpenStack and OpenStack community projects not part of the core software.
-The module its self is used to flexibly configure and manage the container service for OpenStack.
+The module itself is used to flexibly configure and manage the container service for OpenStack.

 Module Description
 ------------------